andreariba/DeepCycle/README.md

 * input_data.npz: the input data used to train the model
 * ./hotelling/ [only with the option --hotelling]: the genes showing more than one state of expression.

-If you do not find any cycling genes the results will not be reliable and It is possible you have to sequence deeper and increase the number of RNAs per cell.
+If you do not find any cycling genes the results will not be reliable.
+It is possible you have to sequence deeper and increase the number of RNAs per cell.

 ## Examples